MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **PrimaryIdentityHash** – A pseudonymous identifier that represents the current user.

   - **PrimaryIdentitySpace** – The type of identity contained in the PrimaryIdentityHash.
-One of MASCID, OrgIdCID or UserObjectId.
+One of MASCID, OrgIdCID, or UserObjectId.

   - **TenantGroup** - The type of the tenant that the subscription belongs to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users.